shakilmith/documentation/frontend/react/hooks/usestate-hook/index.md

 Hooks are a new addition in React 16.8 version.
 They help developers to use state and other React lifecycle features in a functional way without writing class components.

 In this post, I am going to describe about React **useState()** hook with examples.
-In React, we use useState() hook (that is considered as built in function) in order to manage states or variables in functional components. the useState() hook always returns an array of two elements (the syntax of writing hook).
-The current state variable and a function to update it (mandatory).
-Let's see how to write useState hook in a React functional component.
+In React, we use ***useState()*** hook (that is considered as built in function) in order to manage states or variables in functional components.
+The useState() hook always returns an array of two elements (the syntax of writing hook).
+The first one is state variable and the second one is a function to update it.
+Let's see how to write useState() hook in a React functional component.

 **Syntax of React useState() Hook**